pmench/umsi-net/README.md

 API keys are required for scraping and cleaning data with the scholar.py and affiliations.py files.

-Beyond the standard Python library, this project makes use of: numpy, pandas, seaborn, tqdm, selenium, scholarly, openai, and matplotlib (see requirements.txt).
+Beyond the standard Python library, this project makes use of: numpy, pandas, tabulate, seaborn, tqdm, selenium, scholarly, openai, and matplotlib (see requirements.txt).

 ### Data Structure